Freedom to Learn Foundation

 ✅ Coalition Building & Community Engagement

-Public libraries and educators are under sustained political assault.
-Many face budget threats, legal harassment, or even physical danger for upholding free expression.
+Public libraries and educators are under sustained federal and state legislative attack..
+Many face budget threats, replacing career professionals with political appointees, harassment, and legal action for upholding their principles to provide open and self-selected access to books, information, and resources from our nations’ schools and libraries.
 Make no mistake, these efforts to defund the Institute of Museum and Library Services (IMLS) and criminalize book access are part of a broader strategy to destabilize public institutions and our public education infrastructure.

-We provide direct support to embattled librarians and teachers, advocate for funding and legal protections, and promote their essential role in a healthy, informed democracy.
+FTLF will provide and advocate for funding and legal protections, and promote their essential role in a healthy, informed democracy.

 Hosting workshops, training, and community events to educate students, parents, and educators about the dangers of censorship and the importance of diverse perspectives.